ntidev/ticket-exam/README.md

 The test has a time to completion of **7 days** after the initial email is sent by one of our members.

-**IMPORTANT: THE COMPLETION OF THIS TEST DOES NOT GUARANTEE THE SECONDARY INTERVIEW IN OUR FACILITIES**
+**IMPORTANT: THE COMPLETION OF THIS TEST DOES NOT GUARANTEE THAT A CANDIDATE WILL GET HIRED**

 ### Test